 How to Dress for Cold Weather – Adults

 For very cold days, I usually choose a wool base layer but for everyday winter wear, I absolutely LOVE my Terramar set.
 They’re by far the softest base layer I’ve ever worn and fit well even under fairly tight pants.
-They’ve also held up really well over the years, despite me using them on at least a weekly basis in the winter months.
+Amazingly, I’ve had my set for nearly a decade, even though I’ve used them heavily in the winter.
 I even wear them as jammies sometimes when I travel, to cut down on packing.

 I love fleece jackets for really cold weather and Mountain Hardwear makes them about as warm as they come.
 Although I’m wearing a hoodie in the video, I typically choose a fleece jacket for my middle layer in the winter.